 To help advance the process you can find important resources, updates on how are we progressing on our initiatives, find more information about the EDI sub-committee and their priorities, and k2i Academy on the following pages.

-We also welcome you to share new ideas, resources, opportunities to collaborate on initiatives with EDI champions and sub-committee members.
+We also welcome you to share new ideas, resources and opportunities to collaborate on initiatives with EDI champions and sub-committee members.

 The Journey So Far